 Modern Slavery

-This statement is made on behalf of Belmont Green Finance Limited trading as Vida Homeloans (referred to as “Vida” or “the Company”) pursuant to section 54 of the Modern Slavery Act 2015.
+This statement is made on behalf of Vida Bank Limited, trading as Vida Homeloans and Vida Savings (referred to as “Vida” or “the Company”) pursuant to section 54 of the Modern Slavery Act 2015.

-Belmont Green Finance Limited is registered in England and Wales, with the registered number 09837692 and registered office at 1 Battle Bridge Lane, London SE1 2HP.
-Vida Homeloans is a trading name of Belmont Green Finance Limited.
+Vida Bank Limited is registered in England and Wales, with the registered number 09837692 and registered office at 1 Battle Bridge Lane, London SE1 2HP.
+Vida Homeloans and Vida Savings are trading names of Vida Bank Limited.
+We are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority.

 At Vida, we consider slavery and human trafficking to cover all forms of slavery, servitude, forced labour, human trafficking and exploitation for personal or commercial gain, in line with the definitions set out in the Modern Slavery Act 2015.
 This statement sets out the steps taken by Vida to ensure that slavery and human trafficking risk is managed in our business and supply chains.

-Vida is a specialist lender based in the United Kingdom.
-The Company provides mortgages to customers who may fall outside the criteria of mainstream lenders.
+We provide a range of competitive savings accounts, as well as offering specialist residential and buy-to-let mortgages across the UK.
 Our products are designed to be prudent and deliver good customer outcomes and are distributed under the “Vida” brand.
-The Company was established in 2015 and as at the date of its 2023 Annual Report and Accounts, had assets of c. £2billion and an annual equivalent turnover of c. £144million.
-We have over 8,500 customers and employ around 180 colleagues.
+The Company was established as a specialist mortgage lender in 2015 and as at the date of its 2024 Annual Report and Accounts, had assets of c.£2 billion and an annual equivalent turnover of c.£41million.
+We employ approximately 210 colleagues and have over 24,000 customers, supplemented by a further 24,000 end savings customers via our relationships with savings aggregator platforms.
 Our head office is in London, and we currently have two other operational sites across the UK, but we have adopted an agile working model.

 As part of ongoing initiatives to identify and mitigate risk, Vida has in place systems and policies covering our customers, colleagues and suppliers which aim to:

-- Monitor potential risk areas and mitigate the risk of modern slavery or human trafficking taking place in our business, mortgages or supply chain;
+• Monitor potential risk areas and mitigate the risk of modern slavery or human trafficking taking place in our business or supply chain;

 Our approach to modern slavery risk is to ensure that management of this inherent risk is considered across all business areas and relevant policies, including our Enterprise Risk Management Framework.